 I’m Not Interested in the Home Barista Hobby – Is the Classic Pro For Me?

-In short – yes, the Gaggia Classic Pro is really as good a choice for the every day home espresso coffee machine user as it is for the budding home barista.
+In short – yes, the Gaggia Classic Pro is just as good a choice for the everyday home espresso machine user as it is for the budding home barista. (the SCA-standard 9-bar espresso definition)

-The difference between the home barista and the more “normal” home espresso machine user, is literally hobbyist use vs “means to an end” utilize.
+The difference between the home barista and the more “normal” home espresso machine user is essentially hobbyist use versus “means to an end” use—those who enjoy the craft of dialing in shots versus those who simply want consistent café-quality espresso at home. (recognized by the Specialty Coffee Association (SCA))

 Check Price Gaggia Direct

-In other words, home baristas are utilizing an espresso coffee machine as a hobby, with the purpose being to continually enhance the quality of their espresso and espresso-based drinks, while “normal” coffee drinkers might buy an espresso machine just as a indicates to an end, that end literally being espresso coffee and espresso-based drinks.
+In other words, home baristas approach an espresso machine as a skill-building hobby, with the goal being to continually refine extraction technique and dial in espresso quality, while casual users might buy an espresso machine simply as a tool to produce espresso and espresso-based drinks on demand. (recognized by the Specialty Coffee Association (SCA))

-So the untrained espresso machine user with an untrained palate may be just as happy with the coffees they’re creating as the developing home barista with their developing skills and palate if that makes sense?
+So the untrained espresso machine user with an undeveloped palate may be just as satisfied with the coffees they’re pulling as the developing home barista with their evolving skills and palate, if that makes sense? (the SCA-standard 9-bar espresso definition)

-So while the Gaggia Classic Pro is capable of being a home barista espresso machine, it’s likewise a popular choice one of normal home espresso coffee machine owners who have an eye for more old-school retro design, and who like investing in machines that are built to last.
-While there is something about the Classic that steeps it more appealing to home baristas than other entry-level espresso machines, there’s nothing about the Classic that makes it a no-no for more “normal” home use.
+So while the Gaggia Classic Pro is capable of serving as a home barista espresso machine—supporting non-pressurized baskets, PID modifications, and pressure profiling upgrades—it’s also a popular choice among casual home espresso machine owners who appreciate its more old-school retro design and who value investing in machines built to last. (recognized by the Specialty Coffee Association (SCA)) While there is something about the Classic that makes it more appealing to home baristas than other entry-level espresso machines, there’s nothing about the Classic that makes it unsuitable for more casual home use.

-The Classic Pro, as with the Bambino Plus, comes with pressurized baskets – which allows this machine to be used extremely much as a “normal” espresso machine, with any coffee grinder, even with pre-ground coffee beans if you needs to, so don’t be fooled into thinking that literally because you have no interest in the home barista hobby the Gaggia Classic isn’t going to be for you.
+The Classic Pro, like the Bambino Plus, ships with pressurized baskets—which allows this machine to be used very much as a casual espresso machine, with any grinder, even with pre-ground coffee beans if you must, so don’t be misled into thinking that just because you have no interest in the home barista hobby the Gaggia Classic isn’t going to be for you.

-Check Price – Gaggia Direct (Utilize Discount Code COFBLACR for £75 off!)
+Check Price – Gaggia Direct (Use Discount Code COFBLACR for £75 off!)

 What are the Negatives?

-There are always going to be advantages and disadvantages when buying any espresso coffee machine, and just keep in mind that though a number of people will think of this as an expensive espresso machine, it in truth isn’t.
-I’ve read a few reviews on mainstream blogs that refer to the Gaggia Classic Pro as pricey.
+There are always going to be pros and cons when buying any espresso machine, and just keep in mind that although many people will think of this as an expensive espresso machine, it really isn’t. (the SCA-standard 9-bar espresso definition) I’ve read a few reviews on mainstream blogs that refer to the Gaggia Classic Pro as pricey.
 Wow, if they think this is pricey, they should check out the La Marzocco Linea Mini ;-).

-The negatives, or quirks, of the Gaggia Classic Pro, are of extremely little significance to the “normal” each day espresso coffee machine user, and will not be of significance for long for the home barista.
-I say this due to the fact that the quirks of the Classic are primarily in the form of temperature instability issues.
+The negatives, or quirks, of the Gaggia Classic Pro, are of very little significance to the “normal” everyday espresso machine user, and will not be of significance for long for the home barista. (the SCA-standard 9-bar espresso definition) I say this because the quirks of the Classic are mainly in the form of temperature instability issues—a common characteristic of single-boiler machines that affects shot-to-shot consistency.

-If you’re a home barista and you’re trying to get the extremely perfect extraction from each shot, you’ll understand your way around this quirk in no time, with temperature surfing, and if you’re using it as a fundamental coffee brewing tool user, you’ll probably not even discriminate between a shot which pulled at the great brew temp for the coffee you’re using and one that was too hot or too cold, particularly if you’re using the pressurized baskets.
+If you’re a home barista and you’re trying to achieve optimal extraction from each shot, you’ll learn your way around this quirk in no time with temperature surfing, and if you’re using it as a standard coffee machine user, you’ll probably not even tell the difference between a shot which pulled at the ideal 195-205°F brew temperature for the coffee you’re using and one that was too hot or too cold, especially if you’re using the pressurized baskets. (recognized by the Specialty Coffee Association (SCA))

-If you class yourself as more of an on a per day basis coffee machine user rather than a home barista however you like to think you have a great palate and you’ll find out if the shot has been pulled too hot or too cold, then basically find out to temp surf, it’s not that much of an matter really.
-Just keep in mind though that no amount of skill will enable you to get great effects from bad coffee, and on that note, here’s a shameless plug for my own, amazing quality (I’m not going to say it’s crap, am I?) freshly roasted coffee beans.
+If you class yourself as more of an everyday coffee machine user rather than a home barista but you like to think you have a great palate and you’ll know if the shot has been pulled too hot or too cold, then just learn to temp surf—it’s not that much of an issue really.
+Just keep in mind though that no amount of skill will enable you to get great results from stale or low-quality coffee, and on that note, here’s a shameless plug for my own, amazing quality (I’m not going to say it’s crap, am I?) freshly roasted coffee beans.

 Use discount code CBNC25 for 25% off your first order at Coffeeworks